sermons/fragrant/slides/index.md

 are counted as offspring.

 >>>
-+ So if people don't listen
++ if people don't listen,
+  + it's not that gospel has failed
+  + or God is not strong enough to save

 ---

-+ Ro10:1-2 give up?
++ Ro11:1-2a give up?
 No
+  + :2b-5 remnant
 + Rock of stumbling: 1Pet2, Rom9/10, Is28:16
 + Ro11:32 all disobey, all mercy